kiukairor/crdp/README.md

 ## Cluster Prereqs
-- a TLS key and TLS cert for the Gateway API or generate them on the fly has describe above.
+- a TLS key and TLS cert for the Gateway API or generate them on the fly as describe above.

 # Next Steps